 Indirect effects of ocean acidification drive feeding and growth of juvenile crown-of-thorns starfish, Acanthaster planci

-Kamya, PZ, Byrne, M, Mos, B, Hall, L & Dworjanyn, SA in press, 'Indirect effects of ocean acidification drive feeding and growth of juvenile crown-of-thorns starfish, Acanthaster planci', Proceedings of the Royal Society B: Biological Sciences, vol. 284, no. 1856.
+Kamya, PZ, Byrne, M, Mos, B, Hall, L & Dworjanyn, SA 2017, 'Indirect effects of ocean acidification drive feeding and growth of juvenile crown-of-thorns starfish, Acanthaster planci', Proceedings of the Royal Society B: Biological Sciences, vol. 284, no. 1856.

 Published version available from: